Baton-donation/app/README.md

 Baton is a simple app that allows AAC software users to upload data for research purposes.

-Currently, Baton supports extracting data from Dasher.
+Currently, Baton supports extracting data from Dasher and plain text files.
 We plan to add additional supported apps in the future.

 ## Usage